ibm-cloud-docs/codeengine/job-create-private.md

 8. For **Registry secret**, select **Create registry secret**.
 9. From the Create registry secret page, choose your registry source.
 For example, **Docker Hub**.
 10. From the Create registry secret page, enter a username.
 For Docker Hub, it is your Docker ID.
 11. From the Create registry secret page, enter the password.
 For Docker Hub, you can use your Docker Hub password or an access token.
-For more information about access tokens and Docker Hub, see [Managing access tokens](https://docs.docker.com/security/for-developers/access-tokens/){: external}.
+For more information about access tokens and Docker Hub, see [Create and manage access tokens](https://docs.docker.com/security/access-tokens/){: external}.
 12. Click **Create** to add the registry secret for {{site.data.keyword.codeengineshort}}.
 13. From the Configure image page, the registry secret that was added is listed.
 Select the registry secret for your image.
 14. Select the namespace and name of the image in Docker Hub for the {{site.data.keyword.codeengineshort}} job to reference.
 For example, select `mynamespace` and select the image `testjob` in that namespace.